-Mississippi extended non-criminalization beyond prostitution to human trafficking offenses, a progressive step toward a survivor-centered, non-adversarial response; however, the state hinges non-criminalization on identification as a child sex trafficking victim.
-Resultantly, definitional hurdles within the trafficking law leave some commercially sexually exploited children vulnerable to prosecution for the crimes committed against them.
+Mississippi extends non-criminalization beyond prostitution to human trafficking offenses, a progressive step toward a survivor-centered, non-adversarial response; however, the state hinges non-criminalization on identification as a child sex trafficking victim.
+As a result, definitional hurdles within the trafficking law leave some commercially sexually exploited children vulnerable to prosecution for the crimes committed against them.

-Hinges on identification as a child sex trafficking victim • Incorporates a Procedure Extension Service Response non-criminaliz Procedure Requires third party control Provides for a general service response only Mandates law enforcement referral to a child serving agency Expressly allows for temporary protective custody Prohibits prosecution, adjudication, or conviction only Extends protection to other prostitution- related offenses Extends protection to non- prostitution offenses \checkmark √ √ √ √ \checkmark √ required to be specialized to the needs of commercially sexually exploited youth.
+Hinges on identification as a child sex trafficking victim Incorporates a Service Response Procedure ision of iinalization Requires third party control Provides for a general service response only Mandates law enforcement referral to a child serving agency Prohibits prosecution, adjudication, or conviction only Contemplates detention and/or arrest Extends protection to other prostitution- related offenses Extends protection to non-prostitution offenses \checkmark \checkmark \checkmark \checkmark √ \checkmark √ required to be specialized to the needs of commercially sexually exploited youth.